 CHAPTER 2: Behind the guru curtain

 The author talks about how he discovered the work of Tony Robbins, followed by that of other personal development experts.
-He bought their books, CD, audio programmes, DVDs and seminars.
+He bought their books, CD, audio programs, DVDs and seminars.
 He explains how this inspired him in his personal development and how it set him on his path.
 Despite this, at the end of these studies, he opted for a more traditional career path.

 Guided by the irrepressible desire to transmit a message, inspired by these new mentors in personal development and encouraged by his loved ones, the author decided to resign from his office job to launch his adventure.